bhavirdy/app-load-testing-ag/README.md

 A login request occurs once per user at the beginning of a user's requests.
 It passes text for a login form.

 POST requests post an jpg image.
-A random amount of POST requests are generated (in a range of 1, 5).
+A random amount of POST requests are generated per user (in a range of 1, 5).

-A random amount of GET requests are generated (in a range of 1, 5).
+A random amount of GET requests are generated per user (in a range of 1, 5).

 The program uses https://httpbin.org/ to execute these requests.